wotzebra/laravel-social-media-share/README.md

 ```

-To pull in the CSS add this line to pull in to the bottom of your HEAD tag in your default layout
+To pull in the CSS add this line to the bottom of your HEAD tag in your **default.blade.php** file

 ```blade
 @stack('head')
 ```

-To pull in the javascript add this line right before the  closing BODY tag in your default layout
+To pull in the javascript add this line right **before** the closing BODY tag in your **default.blade.php** file

 ```blade
 @stack('scripts')